 "Harry Potter and the Goblet of Fire" (2005)

 Who were they?
-Myron Wagtail (Jarvis Cocker) on vocals, Kirley Duke (Jonny Greenwood) on lead guitar, Heathcote Barbary (Jason Buckle), rhythm guitar, Donaghan Tremlett (Steve Mackey) on bass, Gideon Crumb (Steven Claydon) as keyboardist and bagpiper and Orsino Thruston (Phil Selway) on the drums.
+Myron Wagtail (Jarvis Cocker) on vocals, Kirley Duke (Jonny Greenwood) on lead guitar, Heathcote Barbary (Jason Buckle), rhythm guitar, Donaghan Tremlett (Steve Mackey) on bass, Gideon Crumb (Steven Claydon) as keyboardist and bagpiper, and Orsino Thruston (Phil Selway) on the drums.

 Best Track: “Do The Hippogriff”

 How hard do they rock?
-Surprisingly hard, given that they a) have a bagpiper and b) are wizards.
+Surprisingly hard, given that they: a) have a bagpiper and b) are wizards.
 Massively popular in the wizarding world, apparently, the Sisters come across less like One Direction with wands and more like eccentric glam-rockers, but Hogwarts students are clearly excited to have them as the surprise act at the Yule Ball.
-Then again, they should be, since the line-up contains two members each of the popular Muggle bands Pulp (Cocker and Mackey) and Radiohead (Greenwood and Selway), making them a kind of Brit-indie supergroup.
+Then again, they should be, since the line-up contains two members each of the popular Muggle bands Pulp (Cocker and Mackey), and Radiohead (Greenwood and Selway), making them a kind of Brit-indie supergroup.
 Cocker also composed the three songs they perform in the film, complete with awful wizardy lyrics (“I spin around like a crazy elf/ Dancing by myself”).
-It’s far from Jarvis’ finest work —and try not to think too hard about how a school full of wizards probably won’t have their minds blown by a song called “Magic Works”— but it’s one of the few fun moments in one of the weaker Potter films, and presumably those involved got more approval from their kids for one brief movie appearance than for their entire previous careers.
+It’s far from Jarvis’ finest work — and try not to think too hard about how a school full of wizards probably won’t have their minds blown by a song called “Magic Works” — but it’s one of the few fun moments in one of the weaker Potter films, and presumably those involved got more approval from their kids for one brief movie appearance than for their entire previous careers.

-Extra Rock Credit: The band are never actually announced by name in the film, but rather as “the band that needs no introducing,” because of a lawsuit from the entirely real Canadian folk-rock group The Wyrd Sisters.
+Extra Rock Credit: The band is never actually announced by name in the film, but rather as “the band that needs no introducing,” because of a lawsuit from the entirely real Canadian folk-rock group The Wyrd Sisters.
 Rock ‘n’ roll.

 Figrin D’an and the Modal Nodes